L-Leite/cso2-master-server/README.md

 Used by this [client launcher](https://github.com/Ochii/cso2-launcher/).

-**You can no longer use this by itself**, see [cso2-master-services](https://github.com/Ochii/cso2-master-services) for more information.
+**You can no longer use this by itself**, see [cso2-master-services](https://github.com/Ochii/cso2-master-services#running-the-services) for more information.

 ## Running

+*Note: go to [cso2-master-services](https://github.com/Ochii/cso2-master-services#running-the-services) for download and build scripts.*

 To run the server, you need: